 Yes, please ring 0300 303 0444 or email paycampaign@rcm.org.uk and we will ask Civica to send you another paper.
-Once we know the dates of the ballot this guide will be updated with a date that you will have to contact us by for a new ballot paper.
+The last date that we will be able to issue papers is Thursday 20 October, so please get in contact with us before then.